 I wish everyone would stop writing ugly creative briefs.
 Most importantly, the creative brief is a crucial way for brand leaders to control the strategy.
 On the other hand, make sure you give freedom on execution to the experts who execute.
 Too many marketers have this backward, preferring to give freedom on strategy with various possible strategic options layered within the creative brief.
 Then, they attempt to try to control the creative outcome by writing a long list of tangled mandatories.
-We will use our creative brief template to show you how to write every line of the brief.
+We will use our creative brief template and a creative brief example to show you how to write every line of the brief.

 The role of the creative brief is the bridge between your strategic plan and any type of marketing execution.
 You should have a creative brief for any type of advertising, content marketing, logos, packaging design, websites, videos, or conferences.
 The creative brief distills everything you could possibly say into only those elements that matter.